 \section{Acknowledgement}

 The authors acknowledge the valuable comments of the anonymous reviewers.
 The study by E.R.
-Loubenets in Sections 2, 3 of this work is supported by the Russian Science Foundation under the Grant 19-11-00086 and performed at the Steklov Mathematical Institute of Russian Academy of Sciences.
+Loubenets in Sections 2, 3 of this work was supported by the Russian Science Foundation under Grant No. 19-11-00086 and performed at the Steklov Mathematical Institute of Russian Academy of Sciences.
 The study by E.R.
-Loubenets in Section 4 is performed at the National Research University Higher School of Economics.
-The study by Min Namkung in Section 5 is performed at the National Research University Higher School of Economics until August 2021, and at the Kyung Hee University after September 2021.
-Min Namkung acknowledges support from the National Research Foundation of Korea (NRF) grant funded by the Korean government (Ministry of Science and ICT) (NRF2020M3E4A1080088).
+Loubenets in Section 4 was performed at the National Research University Higher School of Economics.
+The study by Min Namkung in Section 5 was performed at the National Research University Higher School of Economics until August 2021, and from September 2021 -- at the Kyung Hee University under the support from the National Research Foundation of Korea (NRF) grant (NRF2020M3E4A1080088) funded by the Korean government (Ministry of Science and ICT).